SiddheshMishra1999/Coen424_assignment1/README.md

 Create 2 terminals (I suggest using split terminal if you are using Visual Studio Code or an editor that has its own terminal)
-On both terminal, cd into the src directory Use: cd src Start by running the server.py first by doing: python server.py On the server terminal, you should see:
+On both terminal, cd into the src directory Use: cd src Start by running the server.py first by doing: python server.py On the server terminal, you should see: <br>
         Socket Successfuly created!
         Socket successfully connected to port 666
         Socket is listening